 Speaking and writing in another language could be the advantage you need to break into a competitive international market.
 There are many organisations that value foreign language skills – multinational companies, not-for-profit and aid organisations, foreign affairs and government departments.

 These days language courses are extremely accessible and come in many forms.
-You could choose to complete a university qualification such as a Bachelor of Languages or Bachelor of Languages and International Business for a thorough education, or do a shorter course such as the Diploma in Modern Languages.
+You could choose to complete a university qualification such as a Bachelor of Languages or Bachelor of Languages and International Business for a thorough education.

 Some of the industries where foreign language skills are most in demand include tourism, media, trade, international relations, technology and science.
 Having a second language is an excellent skill to add to your resume and is relevant to any profession, particularly if you have frequent dealings with overseas companies or if you would like to apply for positions overseas.
 Here are eight of the top career options where foreign language skills are most valued.